cms-dev/cms/docs/Installation.rst

     ./prerequisites.py build

 There are still a few steps to complete manually in this case.
-First, make sure that CMS and isolate are in the path, and to create the configuration files:
+First, add CMS and isolate to the path and create the configuration files:

 .. sourcecode:: bash